drmingdrmer/english-learning/essays/cultivating-the-wild-inside.en.md

-Top highlight

 # Cultivating the Wild Inside

-## **Getting in touch with our humanity starts with remembering that we’re wild, too**
+## Getting in touch with our humanity starts with remembering that we’re wild, too